 - The European Union Prize for Literature is an annual initiative to recognise the best emerging authors in Europe

-Most common categories of prize winners are young people/students, professionals, and public bodies.
+The most common categories of prize winners are young people/students, professionals, and public bodies.

 - a university student working on shaping competition policy in the era of digitalisation

 - a young film maker designing a poster for a European film festival